 Impact analysis records are stored in a VSAM LDS.
 Programs that use impact analysis data create a data space and load it from the LDS.
+(If you are using Db2, the tables are accessed directly).

 When you first implement ChangeMan ZMF, you run the impact analysis data extract.
 The extract parses members in baseline libraries to find relationships between components, and it creates impact analysis records in three sequential files, BUNSPACE, RELSPACE, and CMPSPACE.
 The data in these files is loaded to the impact analysis LDS with a separate batch job.